compiler-research/CppInterOp/README.md

 ```

 If you want to have out-of-process JIT execution enabled in CppInterOp, then apply this patch on Linux and MacOS environment.
-> Note that this patch will not work for Windows because out-of-process JIT execution is currently implemented for Linux and MacOS only.
+> Note that this patch will not work for Windows because out-of-process JIT execution is currently implemented for Linux-x86_64 and MacOS-Darwin only.

 ```bash
 git apply -v ../CppInterOp/patches/llvm/clang20-2-out-of-process.patch